seek-oss/treat/docs/setup.md

 };
 ```

-For more configuration options, view the full [webpack plugin API](webpack#webpack-plugin-api).
+For more configuration options, view the full list of [webpack options](webpack-options).

 ## Babel Setup